All Episodes

 I mean, it's absolutely ridiculous.

-I think it's all I think the House of Cards is coming down.
+I think it's all, I think the House of Cards is coming down.

-I really I don't even think I have to blow at this point.
+I really, I don't even think I have to blow at this point.

 I can tell you that.

-All right, thank you all for being with us.
+Thank you all for being with us.

-Doug Schoen and uh uh John McLaughlin.
+Appreciate it, Doug Shoan and John McLaughlin.

 You know, an important part of the conversation we've been having the last few months has been about how men abuse their power and privilege to hurt women.